 If you have asthma you know how terrifying it can be when you feel like you can’t breathe during an asthma attack.
-It can be hard not to panic when you feel like you are suffocating.
-But that is the worst thing you can do.
-I have learned it is best to monitor my symptoms and try to prevent asthma attacks from happening.
-I have been using a free asthma app from Health Storylines to track and monitor my asthma symptoms.
+I have learned the best way to prevent asthma attacks from happening is to keep track of my symptoms.
+I have been using a free smartphone app from Health Storylines which makes it easy to monitor my asthma symptoms.

 The Asthma Storylines app from the Allergy & Asthma Network is powered by Health Storylines™.
 The asthma app is a self-care tool that helps you take an active role in managing your asthma treatment.
 It gives you an accurate record of your asthma symptoms that you can share with your doctor.